Apollo Crews: Championship reigns (2020–2022)

 On the April 6, 2020 episode of Raw, Crews was traded to the Raw brand and lost to Aleister Black in his first match back.
 On the April 20 episode of Raw, Crews defeated MVP to qualify for the Money in the Bank ladder match, but injured his knee in a WWE United States Championship match against Andrade the following week, ruling him out of the ladder match.

 Shortly after his return, on the May 25 episode of Raw, Crews defeated Andrade to win the United States Championship, his first title in WWE.
 At Backlash on June 14, Crews retained the title against Andrade.
 In June, he began a feud with The Hurt Business after Crews rejected an offer to join the stable.
 A title defense was set up between Crews and The Hurt Business' leader MVP on July 19 at The Horror Show at Extreme Rules, however, Crews was absent at the event, and MVP declared himself as the new champion.
 Crews' absence was explained as due to having suffered a bulging disc as a result from an attack by Bobby Lashley.
 In reality, however, he had tested positive for COVID-19.
 Crews returned on the August 3 episode of Raw and retained the title against MVP, as well as in a rematch on August 23 at SummerSlam.
-Seven days later at Payback on August 30, Crews lost the United States Championship to Lashley.
+Seven days later at Payback on August 30, Crews lost the United States Championship to Lashley ending his reign at 97 days.
 On September 27, at Clash of Champions, Crews failed to regain the title from Lashley.